NRI Income Tax & Compliance

 Seller

 The securities transaction tax is mandatory, and depending on the transaction type, it is charged to both sellers and buyers.
-It is collected during the transaction of the investor.
-For instance, when an individual sells or purchases shares, in the transaction costs the broker includes the STT.
+It is collected during the investor's transaction.
+For instance, when an individual sells or purchases shares, the transaction costs include the STT.

 This was all about the levy of STT.
-Moving ahead, now let's know how it is counted on the physical delivery of derivatives.
+Moving ahead, let's see how it is counted in the physical delivery of derivatives.

-How STT Is Counted on Physical Delivery of Derivatives?
+How is STT counted on the Physical Delivery of Derivatives?

 Generally, the derivatives contracts are settled in cash.
-This means that instead of the physical delivery of stocks, the profits from them are given and received by both the contracting parties.
-As stated in the above table, on these transactions, 0.001% STT is imposed.
-However, on 11 April 2018, the Central Board of Direct Taxes (CBDT), in its circular, listed 48 stocks.
-In that contract, the CBDT mentioned that the settlement of derivatives will only be done through the physical delivery of shares against cash.
+This means that, instead of the physical delivery of stocks, profits from them are paid and received by both contracting parties.
+As shown in the table above, a 0.001% STT is imposed on these transactions.
+However, on 11 April 2018, the Central Board of Direct Taxes (CBDT) listed 48 stocks in its circular.
+In that contract, the CBDT stated that derivatives would be settled only through the physical delivery of shares against cash.
 Furthermore, the circular did not state that the STT rate applies to these transactions.

-Considering this, on such transactions, the stock exchanges began to impose 0.1% STT, which is 10% more than the tax imposed on the cash settlement of the derivative contracts.
-In outcome of this, the Association of National Exchange Members of India (ANMI) filed a petition against the stock exchange in the Bombay High Court to address the concern of increased tax on physical delivery of derivatives.
+Considering this, on such transactions, the stock exchanges began imposing a 0.1% STT, which is 10% more than the tax imposed on the cash settlement of derivative contracts.
+As a result of this, the Association of National Exchange Members of India (ANMI) filed a petition against the stock exchange in the Bombay High Court to address the concern about increased taxes on the physical delivery of derivatives.

-In this regard, the High Court asked for the opinion of the CBDT.
-In response to that, on 27 August 2018, the CBDT provided a clarification stating that if a derivative contract is settled through the physical delivery of shares, then that transaction will be considered similar to the equity share transaction, where the settlement of the contract is done by actual delivery of shares.
-Hence, on such derivative transactions, the same STT rate will be applicable as in the delivery-based equity transactions.
+In this regard, the High Court sought the CBDT's opinion.
+In response to that, on 27 August 2018, the CBDT clarified that if a derivative contract is settled through the physical delivery of shares, the transaction will be considered similar to an equity share transaction, where settlement is by actual delivery of shares.
+Hence, for such derivative transactions, the same STT rate will apply as in delivery-based equity transactions.

 This is how STT is counted on the physical delivery of derivatives.
 Moving further, let's read about STT and income tax.